-The following table provides an update on the anticipated use of proceeds raised in the 2020 Public Offering along with amounts actually expended.
-Following completion of the 2020 Public Offering, Medicenna selected MDNA11 as its lead IL-2 candidate over MDNA19 to progress to the clinic and, as such, proceeds from the 2020 Public Offering, which were initially allocated to the development of MDNA19, have been redirected to the development of MDNA11 in the same proportions.
-As of June 30, 2022, the following expenditures have been incurred (in thousands of Canadian dollars):
+The following table provides an update on the anticipated use of proceeds raised as part of the public offering of common shares of the Company which was completed on March 17, 2020 (the "2020 Public Offering") along with amounts actually expended.
+Following completion of the 2020 Public Offering, Medicenna selected MDNA11 as its lead IL-2 candidate over MDNA19 to progress to the clinic and, as such, proceeds from the 2020 Public Offering, which were initially allocated to the development of MDNA19, have been re-directed to the development of MDNA11 in the same proportions.
+As of December 31, 2022, the following expenditures have been incurred (in thousands of Canadian dollars):